Mathematics

 Course Aims:

-Course Content: There is a focus on fluency and mastery of key skills that will hold students in good stead for the next phase of their learning.
+Course Content: We follow the National Curriculum with a focus on fluency and mastery of key skills that will hold students in good stead for the next phase of their learning.
 In year 8 students build on prior knowledge and extend learning into the next level.

 Term 1 Number: Types of number, rounding, calculating, order of operations, fractions, decimals and percentages.